 One of my most frequently asked questions is if I have any advice on starting a blog, so here are my answers on how to go about diving into this world of blogging.

 -Don’t let the little things get int eh way of your momentum, No shame in a template.
 If you don’t have design experience and you don’t have the cash to throw at a custom design of your dreams, just find a blog theme you like and go from there.
+(You can find lots of nice looking themes here.)

 -Less is more.
 I have done a lot of blog design over the past few years, some very busy, over design or far too colourful and I always love the simple designs the most.